henryhale/henryhale.github.io/src/content/blog/data-compression/index.md

 In this state, our information particles are tightly packed, with minimal space between them.
 Each particle's position is crucial, representing data in its most compact form while still preserving its essence.

->Currently, this is where we are at with the DEFLATE algorithm.
+>Currently, this is where we are at with the [Deflate](https://en.m.wikipedia.org/wiki/Deflate) algorithm.
 Can we go beyond that?
 Theoretically, yes!
 Practically, not quite yet.

 ### 4️⃣  `🔹` - "One Particle" State (Theoretical Limit)